i. Backtesting means testing a strategy on past price data.

-For example, if you feel the 5 min or 15 min charts is not for you or your setups doesn’t work on them, then you must avoid it.
+For example, if you feel the 5 min or 15 min charts are not for you or your setups don’t work on them, then you must avoid it.

-Likewise, if you feel a pair for example, doesn’t fit your style or most of your setups goes wrong on this chart, you must avoid trading it.
+Likewise, if you feel a pair, for example, doesn’t fit your style or most of your setups go wrong on this chart, you must avoid trading it.

-This not only helps you with avoiding wrong setups but also make you see the possible setups which are not there yet.
+This not only helps you with avoiding wrong setups but also makes you see the possible setups which are not there yet.

 For example, I personally trade a strategy and I know from backtesting and experience that GBPJPY often forms a head and shoulders pattern and that pattern works most of the time.

 Since I know this, I am ready to trade based on such setups as when they appear on the charts.
 This can help a lot in getting consistent profits and avoiding losses.